 Effect of the Herbal Formulation HF1 on the Expression of PD-L1 in PC3 cells

-(1) The International School of Bangalore NAFL Valley, Whitefield – Sarjapur Road, Bangalore, KA, India, 562125, (2) iCREST-International Stem Cell Services Limited, 9/1, Mission Road, Bangalore
+(1) The International School of Bangalore NAFL Valley, Bangalore, India, (2) iCREST-International Stem Cell Services Limited, Bangalore, India

 Cancer is a disease in which abnormal cells divide in an unregulated and uncontrolled fashion, leading to the formation of tumors.
 One of the mechanisms supporting cancer cell survival is immune evasion.
 Cancer cells evade the immune system by producing PD-L1, a ligand that is normally produced by non-malignant cells and that interacts with the PD-1 receptor on T cells; this interaction between the PD-L1 ligand and the PD-1 receptor acts like an “off switch” for the production of large amounts of T cells.
 Though this interaction prevents T cells from attacking normal cells, it also helps cancer cells hide from the immune system.
 In this in vitro study, we aimed to determine whether treatment with a proprietary herbal formulation (HF1; under patent by Sri Raghavendra Biotechnologies Pvt Ltd, Bangalore) affects CD274 gene expression in the prostate cancer cell line, PC3.